SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Related Work

-\paragraph{Masked Autoencoder} MAE \cite{mae} is a powerful self-supervised learning method built upon the Vision Transformer \cite{vit} architecture.
-Instead of constructing a contrastive objective, it proposes the pretext task of reconstructing masked patches of the input, which hardly needs any data augmentation.
-MAE has achieved state-of-the-arts performance on a wide collection of vision benchmarks.
-Inspired by the success of \cite{mae}, many follow-up works extend MAE to different data modalities.
+\paragraph{Masked Autoencoder} MAE \cite{mae} is a recent powerful self-supervised learning method.
+Instead of constructing a contrastive objective, it proposes the pretext task of reconstructing masked patches of the input, and largely avoids the need for designing specific data augmentation.
+Inspired by MAE's state-of-the-art performance on a wide collection of vision benchmarks \cite{mae}, many follow-up works extend MAE to different data modalities.
 VideoMAE \cite{videomae} proposes video tube masking and reconstruction as a pretext task for video analysis.
-It masks the same region across all frames of a given video.
 GMAE \cite{chen2022graph} adapts MAE to the domain of graphs.
-MultiMAE \cite{bachmann2022multimae} enhance the flexibility of MAE by enabling it to take optional input of different modality and correspondingly adding other training objectives to facilitate multi-modality learning.
-However, these works fail to handle temporal and multi-spectral input.
-VideoMAE takes image series as input but requires the frames to be equally-spaced in the temporal dimension, which is not the case for remote sensing data due to the temporal irregularity and discontinuity.
-In this work, we incorporate temporal and spectral information into a masked autoencoder architecture, and propose a novel self-supervised framework for remote sensing domains.
+MultiMAE \cite{bachmann2022multimae} takes optional inputs of different modalities and accordingly includes other training objectives to facilitate multi-modality learning.
+However, these works fail to optimally handle temporal and multi-spectral input.
+VideoMAE requires equally-spaced image frames in the temporal dimension, which is not the case for satellite data given the temporal irregularity and discontinuity in sampling images of a location.
+In this work, we incorporate temporal and spectral information into a masked autoencoder architecture, and propose a novel self-supervised framework for satellite data.